shayanaimi/IMaSC/README.md

 ## The Data

 Available datasets can be found in the `data` directory.
-The `microwave_limb_sounder` dataset contains a data dump of data from an Elasticsearch index, which contains documents with their parsed text ([PDF Miner](https://github.com/euske/pdfminer) was used to extract text from the PDF documents).
+The `microwave_limb_sounder` dataset contains a data dump of data from an Elasticsearch index, which contains documents with their parsed text ([PDFMiner](https://github.com/euske/pdfminer) was used to extract text from the PDF documents).
 The dataset also contains some, but not all, source PDFs.
 There are `1109` JSON documents but only `604` PDFs.
 The PDFs could be used with an altetrnative means of text extraction if desired and new machine-readable data generated for use in modeling.

 ### Generating datasets